 Reports suggest that approximately 40% of college students leave university without obtaining a degree.
 Some 75% of them drop out just after two years, with about 30% more college freshmen leaving school.
 These statistics reveal a need for colleges to effectively deal with the high dropout rates–and deal with it fast!

 While some researches mainly associate financial challenges to college dropout rates, there are other reasons for this.
-One of the key factors for drop out are the ridiculous expectations of family and society.
+One of the key factors for drop out is the ridiculous expectations of family and society.
 When under extreme pressure, college students lose motivation and demonstrate poor study skills.

 A college student’s scholastic preparation is also a major factor affecting college retention.
 However, getting help academically is not enough.
 Students need guidance and a strong support system, too, which means keeping stable relationships with friends in the college community.

 College dropout affects everyone: the student, the college, the student’s family, and the community.
 This is why colleges and universities seek to improve retention rates.
 Over the years, higher education institutions have been offering programs that encourage healthy socializing in each college student.
 After all, college is way beyond getting impressive grades and earning academic achievements; it is also about enjoying the college experience to give students a reason to persevere.